hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

   }
 }
 ```
-In this example tracking the number of incremnts isn't that interesting, since nothing is done with it.
-But it can be used to verify that the actual data-structure is working correctly.
+In this example tracking the number of increments isn't that interesting, since nothing is done with it.
+But it can be used to verify that the the data-structure under test (the IAtomicLong in this case) is working correctly.
 For more information see the 'verify' section.

-The BaseThreadState class is the recommended way to define your own ThreadState because it provides various random utility methods that frequently are needed.

-Thread state doesn't need to extend from BaseThreadState.
-It can be any object as log as it has a no arg constructor, or it has a constructor with the type of the enclosing class as argument (a non static inner class).
+Exending the BaseThreadState class is the recommended way to define your own ThreadState because it provides various random utility methods that frequently are needed.
+But ThreadState doesn't need to extend from BaseThreadState.
+ThreadState can be any class as long as it has a no arg constructor, or it has a constructor with the type of the enclosing class as argument (a non static inner class).
 The ThreadState class unfortunately needs to be a public class due to the code generator.
 But the internals of the class don't require any special treatment.

 Another restriction is that all timestep, beforeRun and afterRun methods (of the same execution group), need to have the same type for the ThreadState argument.
 So the following is illegal:
 ```